sumpiem/developer-guides/guides/java.md

 that's not the pourpose of this tutorial, so downloading a build seems like a good idea.

-# OpenJDK, Oracle JDK, AdoptOpenJDK.. help!
+# OpenJDK?
+Oracle JDK? help!

 Different vendors build the OpenJDK adding additional tools, utilities or branding elements, but never modifing the language.
 As result the vendor